manuel-uberti/filmsinwords/_posts/2020-08-09-fifty-shades-of-criticism.md

 Taylor-Johnson’s work to a “trite erotic fantasy” is misreading it to say the least.
-It’s missing the meaning of fantasy entirely. *Fifty Shades of Grey* takes the fantasy of erotic pleasure and purges it of any satisfaction up to the point it becomes unbearable.
+It’s missing the meaning of fantasy entirely. *Fifty Shades of Grey* takes the fantasy of erotic pleasure and purges it of any satisfaction up to the point where it becomes unbearable.
 Not because of what Taylor-Johnson chooses to show and not to show when portraying sex, but because what matters is the grey, not the shades.

 ## Notes